ssolan5/Sifter/README.md

 			- [ ] handle exiting out of the shell nix in the python file directly

+Functionality of the selected additions for `gd_guardduty_alerts.py` exists in the dev branch.

 - [ ] Additions to `gd_guardduty_alerts.py`

-	- [ ]  Handle different alerts file to pass to the `JSONparser` and place in the database
+	- [x]  Handle different alerts file to pass to the `JSONparser` and place in the database
 		- [ ] user input handling and file validation
-		- [ ] Either create multiple databases or create a new table each time
+		- [x] Either create multiple databases or create a new table each time
-	- [ ] Start and Stop database
+	- [x] Start and Stop database
-		- [ ] Textual interface option
+		- [x] Textual interface option
-		- [ ] commands to `pg_ctl` through `os.system`
+		- [x] commands to `pg_ctl` through `os.system`
-	- [ ] Parse SQL query results in a nicer format for human readability.
+	- [x] Parse SQL query results in a nicer format for human readability.
 	- [ ] Make multiple tables for each of the different JSON depths
 		- [ ] show off `SQL JOINs`
 		- [ ] have each of the table's primary key be the `id`